 Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
 Just a stone’s throw away from one of the Seven Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
-Whether you bungee jump, swim in the ‘Devil’s Pool’, feed some crocodiles, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
+Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!

 As an intern in Livingstone, you will be fully immersed in the rural community every day, but will be based in a private volunteer house within the popular and welcoming Livingstone Backpackers.
-You will have access to a lovely swimming pool, hot tub, lounge and bar area and if that wasn’t enough, a full climbing wall as well!
+You will have access to a lovely swimming pool, lounge and bar area and if that wasn’t enough, a full climbing wall as well!
 Your accommodation is a 5 minute walk away from Livingstone’s town center, which has many stores and a great selection of bars and restaurants.

 Aside from being the ‘Adventure Capital’ of Africa, Livingstone is also an amazing place to spot wildlife, as there are many national parks where you can observe lions, rhinos, hippos, crocodiles, elephant and giraffes and often, we spot some of these animals along the road on our way to project!

 Whether you’re interning abroad to gain work experience during your gap year, looking to take a career break or just want a new challenge, Livingstone is the place to be!

 This internship provides invaluable on-the-ground experience where you will get the chance to do hands-on work while engaging with theories of African healthcare.